hashicorp/terraform/website/source/docs/providers/aws/r/redshift_cluster.html.markdown

  If you do not provide a name, Amazon Redshift will create a default database called `dev`.
 * `node_type` - (Required) The node type to be provisioned for the cluster.
 * `cluster_type` - (Optional) The cluster type to use.
 Either `single-node` or `multi-node`.
-* `master_password` - (Required) Password for the master DB user.
+* `master_password` - (Required unless a `snapshot_identifier` is provided) Password for the master DB user.
     Note that this may show up in logs, and it will be stored in the state file.
 Password must contain at least 8 chars and contain at least one uppercase letter, one lowercase letter, and one number.
-* `master_username` - (Required) Username for the master DB user
+* `master_username` - (Required unless a `snapshot_identifier` is provided) Username for the master DB user.

 * `cluster_security_groups` - (Optional) A list of security groups to be associated with this cluster.
 * `vpc_security_group_ids` - (Optional) A list of Virtual Private Cloud (VPC) security groups to be associated with the cluster.
 * `cluster_subnet_group_name` - (Optional) The name of a cluster subnet group to be associated with this cluster.
 If this parameter is not provided the resulting cluster will be deployed outside virtual private cloud (VPC).